Financial irregularities during the Manuel Zelaya administration

-Alleged Financial irregularities during the Manuel Zelaya administration received attention of many Hondurans.
+Alleged Financial irregularities during the Manuel Zelaya administration was an incident in Honduran politics in 2008 that related to squandering and embezzlement of presidential expenses.

-In late 2008, Zelaya went as far as refusing to send Congress a budget, claiming that it was impossible to come up with numbers, even though the constitution required the president to provide budget.
+In late 2008, then Honduran president Zelaya went as far as refusing to send Congress a budget, claiming that it was impossible to come up with numbers, even though the constitution required the president to provide budget.
 The alleged irregularities are currently being investigated by the post coup government.

 Early presidency

 At least 20 alleged corruption scandals came to light during his first year.
 By February 2007, his administration had prosecuted four cases, and three had been dismissed while the others were still being investigated.

 One of the early instances of alleged financial irregularities in the administration was a contract to resurface 94 miles of road from Tegucigalpa to Danli.
 The company was paid the full price of the contract, but it resurfaced only 50 kilometers.

 Zelaya spent millions of dollars on consulting and professional costs without documentation.

 A joint investigation by auditors in Honduras has so far identified alleged squandering of presidential expenses amounting to 123,025,613.63 lempiras.